rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  stands at $300-trillion, the equivalent of a $14.285-million BTCUSD.
-This is arguably much smaller than one would expect, but we'll start here to set some baseline numbers for our scaling calculation.
+This is arguably much smaller than one would expect in the year 2140, but we'll start here to set some baseline numbers for our scaling calculation.
 We'll have the following values in sats,